9 ways to make every day Earth Day

 Reduce your environmental footprint in simple and surprising ways

-We put that question to NAIT instructors, staff, alumni and students and discovered that giving back to the planet may not be all that costly.
-Here’s a list worth checking not once but twice for simple ways to green up our daily routines.
-Merry Earth Day!
+We put that question to NAIT instructors, staff, alumni and students and discovered that giving back to the planet in return for all it gives us isn't all that hard.
+Here’s a list of simple ways to green up our daily routines.

 1. Take stock

 Dave Critchley (Biological Sciences Technology - Renewable Resources ’89, Forest Technology ’90), co-chair of Biological Sciences Technology, advocates awareness.
 “We are fundamentally linked to our environmental surroundings and yet so out of touch with them.”
 He asks that we consider the sources of the things we use and where they end up, as well as recycle, repair, and examine wants versus needs in an effort to consume less.

 As a chef and Culinary Arts instructor, Dave Whitaker (Cooking ’83) likes to know where his food comes from and hopes that’s not far away.
 In the summer, his source is Riverbend Gardens, in northwest Edmonton.
 As an example of community-supported agriculture, this family farm offers weekly packages of vegetables available for collection across the city.
 “They use central pick up locations, so I can bike to pick up my hamper each week,” says Whitaker.

 If you think your toilet may have a leak, there’s an easy test, says Matthew Lindberg (Plumber ’01).
 Put a few drops of food colouring in the reservoir and check the bowl about a half hour later.
 If the colour has seeped into the bowl, you’ll likely need to replace a part called the flapper.
 The water savings can be measured in litres per minute.